Democrats angrily walk out of White House meeting after Trump 'meltdown'

 "What we witnessed on the part of the president was a meltdown.
 Sad to say," Pelosi told reporters outside the White House with House Majority Leader Steny Hoyer and Senate Minority Leader Chuck Schumer.

-The Democratic leaders said that the moment that prompted them to abruptly leave was when Trump called Pelosi "a third-grade politician" to her face.
+The Democratic leaders said that the moment that prompted them to abruptly leave was when Trump called Pelosi "a third-rate politician" to her face.

 "He was insulting, particularly to the speaker," Schumer said.
 "She kept her cool completely.
 But he called her a third-rate politician.
 He said that there are communists involved and you guys might like that.
 I mean, this was not a dialogue.
 It was sort of a diatribe — a nasty diatribe not focused on the facts, particularly the fact of how to curtail ISIS, a terrorist organization that aims to hurt the United States in our homeland."